ElenBabayan/bitcoin-nodes-live-map/README.md

 ## Overview

 This project visualizes the global Bitcoin network by:
-1. **Discovering Bitcoin nodes** using two methods (API or direct crawling)
+1. **Discovering Bitcoin nodes** using the bitnodes.io API
 2. **Geolocating nodes** using MaxMind GeoLite2-City database
 3. **Creating an interactive heatmap** showing node concentration

-Built using the official [bitnodes-crawler](https://github.com/ayeowch/bitnodes) protocol library.
+Data from [bitnodes.io](https://bitnodes.io/) - a Bitcoin network crawler that monitors the network 24/7.

 ## Quick Start